 Companies are exposed to a variety of risks: unauthorized access, targeted attacks, intellectual property theft, corporate espionage, and human errors.
 These factors are amplified in environments with high staff turnover, decentralized operations, or external vendors accessing systems.
 Identifying and mitigating these risks is the first step towards a solid security posture.

-These threats act by encrypting or stealing critical data in exchange for a ransom or to cause disruptions.
+Ransomware and malware: These threats act by encrypting or stealing critical data in exchange for a ransom.
 Preventing them involves implementing early detection solutions, frequent software updates, behavioral analysis, and secure backup systems.

-Denial of service attacks aim to saturate technological resources until they are unusable.
-To counter them, it is key to have constant monitoring mechanisms, load balancing, next-generation firewalls, and specialized mitigation services.
+DDoS attacks: These seek to saturate technological resources until they are unusable.
+It is key to have constant monitoring, load balancing, next-generation firewalls, and mitigation services.

 Protecting customers’ personal and financial information is not only an ethical responsibility but also a legal requirement.
 Applying encryption, access control, and data segmentation helps reduce the risks of leaks and ensure information confidentiality.

-Data protection regulations vary by sector and region.
-GDPR in Europe, HIPAA in healthcare, or PCI-DSS in payments, impose standards that companies must meet to operate legally.
+Regulations such as GDPR, HIPAA, or PCI-DSS impose standards that companies must meet to operate legally.
 Implementing adequate controls, maintaining records, auditing processes, and training teams are necessary steps to ensure compliance.

-Preparing for the unexpected is key.
 A business continuity plan should include redundant systems, automatic backups, rapid recovery protocols, and regular testing.
-These measures ensure that, even in the event of an attack or technical failure, the company can continue operating without major interruptions.
+These measures ensure that the company can continue operating without major interruptions.

-DDoS attacks can cripple an entire network in minutes.
-Mitigation solutions, often integrated into enterprise connectivity services, analyze traffic in real-time and filter suspicious connections to maintain service availability.
+DDoS Mitigation: DDoS attacks can cripple an entire network in minutes.
+Mitigation solutions analyze traffic in real-time and filter suspicious connections to maintain service availability.

 In the event of a cybersecurity incident, speed and effectiveness in response are crucial.
 Specialized solutions allow for detecting, containing, investigating, and remediating security events quickly, reducing the impact on operations.
-These platforms integrate forensic analysis, report generation, task automation, and action orchestration, improving the security team’s preparedness and response capability.
+These platforms integrate forensic analysis, report generation, and action automation.

 These tools allow for anticipating attacks through continuous analysis of information from multiple sources.
 By correlating suspicious events, alerts can be triggered before the threat materializes.